MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_skin_id.md

 # is_skin_id

-Returns true if the subject entity is the skin id number provided.
+Returns true if the subject entity uses the skin id number provided.

 ## Parameters